-4.11.8 The Government's commitment to support additional social care funding is acknowledged.
+3.11.8 The Government's commitment to support additional social care funding is acknowledged.
 However, it is not enough to meet the rising cost pressures experienced by the Council to date and over the medium-term.
 This report and the response to the Provisional Settlement demonstrate the exceptional demand led pressures experienced by local authorities in recent years.
 Disparities in the current funding regime need to be addressed so that there is a mechanism which addresses the funding disparity for social care across the country.

-- 4.11.9 There is uncertainty around the variables used as part of the budgetsetting process for 2024-25.
+- 3.11.9 There is uncertainty around the variables used as part of the budgetsetting process for 2024-25.
 However, planning has been based on what is known at this time.
 Without a multi-year Settlement the medium to longer-term outlook remains unclear.
 All local authorities in the UK are faced with another period of substantial uncertainty.
 The Government's Local Government Department Expenditure Limit (DEL) is unprotected.
 The Autumn Statement signalled that the DEL for unprotected budgets in the next Spending Review period is expected to fall by between 2.3% and 4.1% in real terms, which suggests real-terms reductions in funding from 2025-26.
 Without knowing what the individual funding allocations are likely to be beyond 2024-25 there is uncertainty as to what this means for the need for further austerity measures from 2025-26.
-The Council has assumed that there is no significant change to its Government funding from 2025-26 across the period of the Five Year Financial Plan. - 4.11.10 The Council has had sound financial management arrangements in place for a number of years, supported by a healthy, risk assessed fiveyear financial planning programme.
+However, the FYFP assumes that there is no reduction in the Council's general grant funding other than that its allocation of additional 2024-25 Social Care Grant, announced on 24 January 2025, will not continue into 2025-26 and beyond and that its allocation of Services Grant ends in 2024-25. - 3.11.10 The Council has had sound financial management arrangements in place for a number of years, supported by a healthy, risk assessed fiveyear financial planning programme.
 It is because of these arrangements that the Council has been able to set balanced budgets year-on-year in the past and will be able to do so again for 2024-25.